-- Current Practice Note 22: a new applicant must submit its Application Proof to the Exchange for publication on the Exchange's website.
-However, a new applicant which has been listed on a recognised overseas exchange for at least five years and has a significantly large market capitalisation at the time of filing its listing application, may make a confidential filing of its Application Proof. - Practice Note 22 has been amended so that a new applicant seeking listing under Chapter 19C may make a confidential filing.
+Currently, under Practice Note 22, a new applicant must submit its Application Proof to the Exchange for publication on the Exchange's website.
+However, a new applicant which has been listed on a recognised overseas exchange for at least five years and has a significantly large market capitalisation at the time of filing its listing application, may make a confidential filing of its Application Proof.
+In response to consultation feedback, Practice Note 22 has been amended so that a new applicant seeking listing under Chapter 19C may make a confidential filing.